 Betti’s interest is in fostering lines of minor design: multiple ways of repositioning design in the 21st century as a problematising tool for thinking, making and creating change.
 With an interdisciplinary approach that brings together design studies, philosophy and the analysis of digital cultures, her work features frequently in conferences, collections and journals, for instance Design and Culture, Design Studies, and Digital Creativity.
 She is currently involved in a range of research projects:

 She is Principal Investigator at UAL of FUEL4Design – Future Education and Literacy for Designers – a 3-year Erasmus+ Strategic Partnership jointly delivered by a consortium of leading design-educator-researchers: University of the Arts London, Oslo School of Architecture and Design, Politecnico di Milano and ELISAVA.
 FUEL4Design is a curriculum innovation project whose objective is the development of toolkits to think about futures and teach futures to the designers of tomorrow.
 Betti and her team @UAL are developing the Futures Philosophical Pills: critical lenses that interrogate, catalyze and expand design practices through a range of philosophical standpoints.
 This work in progress will culminate with a final event and publication in London (2022).

 She is currently writing a monograph titled The Power of Maybes.
-Between Prediction and Potential in Algorithmic Culture, which investigates the new contingent logic of planetary computation and its impact on society, publics and subjectivities.
+Algorithms, uncertainty and design futures (Bloomsbury), which investigates the new contingent logic of planetary computation and its impact on society, publics and subjectivities.
 It examines how algorithmic governmentality shapes modes of knowledge-production and modes of existence, and suggests ways of reclaiming, re-imagining and re-crafting human-machine ecologies through unpredictability, intuition, and minor practices.

 She is the co-editor of the volume Deleuze and Design (Deleuze Connections Series, Edinburgh University Press 2015, with Jamie Brassett), the first book to use Deleuze and Guattari to provide a new theoretical framework to address the theory and practice of design.
 She is Associate Editor of the journal Design and Culture.